Coronavirus latest: Over 300,000 confirmed cases worldwide | DW | 22.03.2020

 Nearly 1 billion people around the world were confined to their homes as countries and regions restrict movement

-Italy had ordered all non-essential production to shut down in what the prime minister called the country's "gravest crisis since World War II."
+Italy has ordered all non-essential production to shut down in what its prime minister called the country's "gravest crisis since World War II."

 Updates in Universal Coordinated Time (UTC/GMT)